-- 19 The Sub-Committee for Supervised Postgraduate Research Study may appoint an independent Chair for the viva voce examination.
+- 19 The Committee will appoint an independent Chair for the viva voce examination.
 The independent Chair shall be an experienced researcher with a general understanding of the field of the candidate's research project but need not necessarily be a subject expert in that field. - 20 The viva voce examination shall normally be held at the University.
 The Chair of the Committee, or his or her nominee, may attend the oral examination and participate in the discussion with the candidate.
-He or she shall remain whilst the examiners decide on their recommendation on the award but shall not participate in that discussion. - 21 If the examiners agree on the outcome of the examination, they shall at its conclusion submit on the designated form a joint report and recommendation relating to the award to the Academic Secretary.
+He or she shall remain whilst the examiners decide on their recommendation on the award but shall not participate in that discussion. - 21 If the examiners agree on the outcome of the examination, they shall at its conclusion submit on the designated form a joint report and recommendation relating to the award, to the research degrees examining board.
 This report shall include the recommended title for the award.
-If the examiners disagree, each examiner shall submit in writing to the Academic Secretary details of the merits and deficiencies of the submission. - In the case of a disagreement between the examiners, the Committee may decide to act on the recommendation not to grant the award.
-Alternatively, the Committee shall appoint a third examiner who shall conduct a further oral examination alone.
+If the examiners disagree, each examiner shall submit in writing to the Academic Registrar details of the merits and deficiencies of the submission. - 22 In the case of a disagreement between the examiners, the examining board may decide to act on the recommendation not to grant the award.
+Alternatively, the examining board may require the appointment of a third examiner who shall conduct a further oral examination alone.
 The third examiner shall not be informed of the recommendations of the other examiners.
 The oral examination shall normally be held at the University.
 The Chair of the Committee, or his or her nominee, may attend the oral examination and participate in the discussion with the candidate.
 He or she shall remain whilst the examiners decide on their recommendation on the award but shall not participate in that discussion.
-The third examiner shall submit on the designated form a written report and recommendation to the Academic Secretary. - 23 Taking account of the recommendations and reports of all the examiners relating to both stages of the assessment, the Committee shall decide whether to recommend that the University grant the award and the approved title for the award.
+The third examiner shall submit on the designated form a written report and recommendation to the examining board. - 23 Taking account of the recommendations and reports of all the examiners relating to both stages of the assessment, the examining board shall decide whether to recommend that the University grant the award and the approved title for the award.